jean-roland/LCSF_C_Stack/README.md

 * Call the function `LCSF_TranscoderReceive` when you received a buffer containing an lcsf message, this will call the adequate function in your `<protocol>_Main.c`.
 * Call the function `LCSF_Bridge_Encode` to encode a buffer with an lcsf_message that you can then send.
 Example call can be found in your `<protocol>_Main.c`.

-You can change some stack parameters (protocol array size, filo size) in `include/LCSF_config.h`.
+You can change some stack parameters (protocol array size, lifo size) in `include/LCSF_config.h`.

 ## How the stack works